 Man arrested after 'emergency situation' at Brisbane Airport

-BRISBANE: A man was arrested after triggering an evacuation of Brisbane airport's international terminal on Saturday evening (Feb 2).
+BRISBANE: A man armed with a knife was arrested after triggering an evacuation of Brisbane airport's international terminal on Saturday evening (Feb 2).

-The terminal reopened at 10.48pm after it was evacuated earlier due to an "emergency situation".
+The terminal reopened at 10.48pm (8.48pm Singapore time) after it was evacuated earlier due to an "emergency situation".

 Queensland Police described the situation as "domestic violence related" and confirmed in a tweet that there is "no evidence to suggest the incident at the International Airport is terrorism related".